JanuszHain/Android_Playground/README.md

 Import MySQL database using phpmyadmin: https://github.com/JanuszHain/AndroidPlayground/tree/master/installation_files/mysql_phpmyadmin_file

-Change IP set in variable "webServiceUrl" in class NetModule for IP on which PHP will be hosted. https://github.com/JanuszHain/Android_Playground/blob/master/app/src/main/java/pl/janusz/hain/androidplayground/data/internet/NetModule.java
+Change IP set in variable "webServiceUrl" in class NetModule on IP on which PHP will be hosted. https://github.com/JanuszHain/Android_Playground/blob/master/app/src/main/java/pl/janusz/hain/androidplayground/data/internet/NetModule.java

 After setup, after turning on XAMPP Apache and MySQL and connecting to same wifi, you should be able to connect to database and retrieve data from app!